 And why didn’t I think about this $5,000 ago?

-When I was a kid, my travel-happy parents schlepped us all over the U.S. Buried in my mom’s closet are albums filled with photos of our adventures.
+When I was a kid, my travel-loving parents schlepped us all over the world.
+Buried in my mom’s closet are albums filled with photos of our adventures.
 Some are Polaroids.

-We’re riding lifts to the top of Pikes Peak, leaning against the pyramids in Egypt, and standing in front of Mt.
-Rushmore, wearing the matching American flag ponchos my mom knitted for the occasion (so very 70s!).
+We rode lifts to the top of Pikes Peak.
+Leaned against the pyramids in Egypt.
+Stood in front of Mt.
+Rushmore, wearing matching American flag ponchos my mom knitted for the occasion (so very 70s!).

-Perhaps most importantly, traveling has taught my kids that sometimes you have to go with the flow, because things don’t always go as planned (flight cancellations teach that lesson real fast).
+Perhaps most importantly, traveling has taught my kids that sometimes you have to go with the flow and try to make the best of a bad situation.
+Because things don’t always go as planned.
+(Flight cancellations teach that lesson real fast!)
 Now, isn’t that one of life’s most valuable lessons?

-When they watch videos of themselves on these trips, they seem to remember a lot about the experiences.
-Will they remember them in 20 years?
+When my kids watch videos of themselves on these trips, they seem to remember more about the experiences.
+Take just two words of advice from this blog: TAKE MORE VIDEOS.

 Maybe, the reality is, I’m just taking these trips for myself.
-The kids are probably too young to remember anything.
-Maybe the truth is that I want to go to Panama rather than to Touristy Town USA and I am just trying to justify towing my kids along with me.
+Maybe I want to go to Panama or Greece rather than to Kiddieland USA.
+So I convince myself that “it’s beneficial for the kids” in order to justify towing them along with us.
+I’m not super proud of this.

-Oprah once did a show featuring a dying mother, who in an effort to make her final days with her kids special, trotted them all over the globe.
-They went to Paris and Disneyland and all of the places a kid would ever want to go.
+In 1997, Oprah did a show featuring a dying mother, who in an effort to make her final days with her kids special, trotted them all over the globe.
+They went to Paris and Disney and all of the places a kid would ever want to go.
 They had lots of fun.

-One of the children said something that makes me cry every time I think about it – that her favorite moment with her mother was when they both got up in the middle of the night and ate Cheerios together on the front step of their house.
+The 11-year-old daughter said something that still makes me cry every time I think about it (or watch the clip).
+Her favorite moment with her mother was when they both woke up in the middle of the night and ate Cheerios together on the back porch.

-I’m not ready to concede to my BIL’s theory, but I will say that Wisconsin is starting to look better to me (and my checkbook).
-And I’m definitely going to pack Cheerios
+While I’m not ready to completely concede to my brother-in-law’s “They won’t remember anything” theory, I will say that Wisconsin is starting to look better to me (and my checkbook).
+And I’m definitely going to pack Cheerios.